Skip to Content

 Thankfully, Chiang Mai is pretty easy to get to.
 Here are the best ways to get to Chiang Mai.

-There is a train that you could take from Bangkok as well from the Hua Lamphong train station.
+There is a train that you could take from Bangkok as well.
 They typically offer both an overnight and a day train.
-The train times vary, and the train time is right around 13 hours long.
+The train times vary, and the train time is around 13 hours long.

 If you’ve got a lot of time and are short on cash, taking a bus is a great way to save money and do as the locals do.
-You could catch the bus near Khao San Road in Bangkok, or you can book in advance on 12GoAsia or at a travel agency in Bangkok for a ticket.
+You can book in advance on 12GoAsia.
 Buses depart several times a day, and it is a 10-12 hour ride.
-Costs start at $17 per person.
+Costs start at $18 per person.

 How to Get Around During Your Chiang Mai Itinerary